If you follow me on social media, you have seen my mantra from Finding Nemo, “Just Keep Swimming!” or a little fish emoji.

 ✅ Put yourself in the character of Marlin.

-✅ Bring tissues and get ready for a few belly laughs too, while taking in the sorrows, struggles and joys of life in the ocean.
+✅ Bring tissues.
+Get ready for a few belly laughs too, while taking in the sorrows, struggles and joys of life in the ocean.

-Think of Nemo as your child and Dory as your inner voice, always cheering you on with her simple phrase, “Just Keep Swimming!”
+Think of Nemo as your child, and Dory as your inner voice, with her simple phrase, “Just Keep Swimming!”

 Like Nemo, our children long for adventure.
 They want to be part of their school of fish and explore the world around them.

-We have the fear of the unknown, the hidden dangers of food allergens, lurking in our thoughts, constantly pulling us back.
+We have the fear of the unknown, lurking in our thoughts, pulling us back.